telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListItemDragDropEventArgs.md

             when automatic item reordering is enabled.
 To change the parent-child relations between the dragged items and the destination item, each item in the DraggedItems collection will have its parent data key values updated with values in this collection.

-###  Canceled `Boolean`

-Gets or sets a value indicating whether the event should be canceled.
-Canceling
-            an  event will prevent automatic item reordering when binding to data source controls through DataSourceID.

-###  ExpandTargetItem `Boolean`

-Gets or sets a value indicating whether the target  should
-            be expanded after an automatic reorder operation.
-Meaningful when automatic reordering is enabled in .